AztecProtocol/aztec-connect/specs/aztec-connect/src/claim_circuit.md

     }
     ```

-- The same data is also currently extracted from the `defi_interaction_note.bridge_id`.
+- The same data is also currently extracted from the `defi_interaction_note.bridge_call_data`.
 This is redundant, but we'll only need to remove these extra constraints if we ever approach the next power of 2.
 - Extract config data from `bit_config`:
   - ```
     bit_config = {